Yukitoshi12345/Lets-Brag/README.md

 Then I can give a rating for the post itself, ranging from 1 heart to 5 hearts.
 When I try to comment on the post,
 Then the comment text box expands and becomes fully editable, allowing me to type my comment.

+**Bonus Feature: The Brag Spotlight**
+Keep an eye out for a dedicated section on the homepage.
+Here, Let's Brag recognises the top 3 users with the most "brag points" earned through post ratings and interactions.
 ```

 ## Technologies Used